fadden/nulib2/nulib2/README.txt

 If you want to have zlib support enabled, you will need to have zlib.lib copied into the directory.
 See "makefile.msc" for more details.

+Unicode filename support has not been ported to Windows.
+Non-ASCII characters will be interpreted as the default character set (CP1252).
+This is the way NuLib2 has always worked in Windows, but it may not match with the behavior of CiderPress.
+In any event, this only affects files with non-ASCII filenames.

 Other Notes
 ===========